stanleybak/quantized_nn_backreach/README.md

-# Verification of Close-Loop ACAS Xu Neural Network Control System using State Quantization and Backreachability
+# Verification of Closed-Loop ACAS Xu Neural Network Control System using State Quantization and Backreachability

 This is the code from NFM 2022 submission "Closed-Loop ACAS Xu NNCS is Unsafe:
 Quantized State Backreachability for Verification" by Stanley Bak and Hoang-Dung Tran.